Mikarsoft/BlackHole-Core-ORM/README.md

 - Add Attributes to the properties of your Entities' '[ForeignKey(typeof(Entity), nullability)]' , '[NotNullable]', [DefaultValue(object)] and '[VarCharSize(int)]'
-  * You can also use '[UseActivator]' attribute on your Entity, to take advantage of the 'IsActive' column in case you need to keep the data after delete.
+* You can also use '[UseActivator]' Attribute on your BlackHoleEntity, to take advantage of the 'IsActive' column in case you need to keep the data after delete.
 (Namespace => using BlackHole.Entities)

 - Make your services Inherit from 'BlackHoleScoped' or 'BlackHoleSingleton' or 'BlackHoleTransient' so they will be automatically registered on the Startup to the IServiceCollection.
 (Namespace => using BlackHole.Services)